Internships are often touted as the ticket to landing a job after graduation.

 “The [employer’s] mindset doesn’t always start there,” Lowery adds, “but if they’re going to partner with us, it has to finish there.”

-Staff at Elon University also interview employers before establishing an internship program, according to Pam Brumbaugh, the director of experiential learning.
+Staff at Elon University also interview employers before establishing an internship program, according to Pam Brumbaugh, formerly the director of experiential learning.
 Brumbaugh told the EAB Daily Briefing in 2017 that the university has had an experiential learning requirement in place since 1994.

 Elon career advisors ask employers questions such as: